Soojin-Lee0819/introduction-to-interactive-media/midtermProject/journal.md

 ## JOURNAL ENTRIES

 ### October 9
 I was super interested in it after watching Professor give us a tutorial in class.
 After looking at the website we were given in class for character sprites, I found a character sprite of the default player.
-I'm also not sure how to change the colors of the character through getting the color of the pixel and changing it.
+I'm not sure how to change the colors of the character through Processing, so I might have to use Photoshop instead.

 ![](images/charactersprite.png)